Economic and Political Overview

 Main Sectors of Industry

-Uzbekistan has a workforce of 14.1 million out of its 35.7 million population (World Bank, 2023).
-Agriculture plays a major role in the economy; it accounts for 25% of GDP and employs 26% of the total workforce.
-Main agricultural products include cotton, wheat, barley, rice, maize, potato, vegetables, fruits, and livestock.
+Uzbekistan has a workforce of 13.97 million out of its 35.65 million population (World Bank, latest data available).
+Although only 9% of the country’s land is considered arable, agriculture plays a major role in the economy, accounting for 20.6% of GDP and employing 13.9% of the total workforce.
+The main agricultural products include cotton, wheat, barley, rice, maize, potato, vegetables, fruits, and livestock.
 The country also produces silk and wool and is attempting to diversify its agriculture towards fruits and vegetables.
-Poland, Russia, and the Netherlands have strengthened agricultural relations with Uzbekistan.
-According to a report by the Uzbek Centre for Economic Research and Reform and the United Nations Development Program in Uzbekistan, the country's agriculture sector was the least affected by the COVID-19 pandemic, along with both the forestry and the fishing industries.
+According to the Statistics Agency, the total value of agricultural, forestry, and fisheries products/services in 2024 amounted to UZS 467 trillion.
+Crop and livestock farming, hunting, and related services comprised 96.6% of the total, while forestry accounted for 2.5% and fisheries for 0.9%.
+By the end of 2024, growth in the sector was driven by a 3.1% increase in crop and livestock farming, hunting, and associated services, along with a 3% rise in forestry.

 Breakdown of Economic Activity By Sector Agriculture Industry Services